AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/QueryService/README.md

 QueryService Class
 ==================
-AutomationML 2.1 APIThis class defines the default query service for a [CAEXDocument][1].
+This class defines the default query service for a [CAEXDocument][1].
 The query methods of this service are based on System.Xml.Linq and System.Xml.XPath.

 Inheritance Hierarchy